Chapter 1: Chapter One

 Or a centimeter within my life.

-Since I would rather my amazing sexual experience be recognized by 99% of the world, instead of just pretentious Americans.
+Since I would rather my amazing sexual experience be recognized by 99% of the world, instead of just pretentious Americans who refuse to use the metric system.

 “I have a few errands,” Chiyoh states, sounding mysterious and intriguing all at once, “So Bedelia will be escorting you downstairs.”